Memphis Street Railway Company: History

 The Memphis Street Railway was created in March 1895 through the merger of several smaller systems including the Memphis & Raleigh Springs Railroad, East End Street Railway, Citizens Street Railroad and City & Suburban Railway.
 In 1890, when The Citizens Street Railroad of Memphis, Tenn. suffered a financial setback, Mr. Albert Merritt Billings of Chicago bought the company for over $2,000,000.
 Billings electrified the system, and the company became a great success.
 Billings recruited Frank G. Jones from Iowa to operate the company as vice-president.
 At its peak the interurban operated nearly 77 miles of trackage, 51 of which was double-track.

 Memphis Street Railway started operating their first trolleybus route on November 8, 1931.
 The electric buses replaced the Lamar streetcar line.
 Streetcars remained in use until 1947 when trolleybuses were phased in fully.

 In April 1958, Memphis Street Railway rebranded itself as Memphis Transit Company.
 Trolleybuses were discontinued in use for diesel buses by 1960.
-In 1961, The City of Memphis Transit Authority, which later became MATA, purchased Memphis Transit Company and became publicly owned.
+In 1961, the City of Memphis Transit Authority, which later became the Memphis Area Transit Authority, purchased Memphis Transit Company and became publicly owned.